 Schools and nurseries, like all employers in the UK have a legal duty to protect the health and safety of their staff, and of course this is not just the teaching staff.
 Schools also employ kitchen staff, cleaners and administrative staff.
-Schools have the extra responsibility of protecting the health and safety of the children as well, and if they fail in their duty, and anyone is injured in an accident at a nursery or school, they could have to face a personal injury claim in Bridgend, if the injured party decides to make a claim against them.
+Schools have the extra responsibility of protecting the health and safety of the children in their care, and if they fail in their duty, and someone is injured in an accident at a nursery or school, they could have to face a personal injury claim in Bridgend.

-The school will not want any personal injury claims made against them as compensation can affect the amount of funding they receive.
-But sometime this has to be done, if only to make them more aware of their duty so that they take care that more staff or children are not injured in the future.
+The school will not want any personal injury claims made against them, as compensation payouts affect the amount of funding they receive.
+But sometime this has to be done, if only to make them more aware of their duty of care.

-There is a time limit for making a personal injury claim in Bridgend of three years from the date of the accident, unless the injured party was below 18 at the time of the accident.
-In this situation, if a parent or guardian does not make a claim at the time of the accident, the child has three years from the date of their 18th birthday to make a claim.
+There is a time limit for making a personal injury claim in Bridgend of three years from the date of the accident.
+However, in the case of minors, if a parent or guardian does not claim on the child’s behalf, this time limit is waived.
+The child has until they are 21 to make a claim (3 years after their 18th birthday).

 For claims advice and help, call us at Accident Advice Helpline now.
 Find out if you have a valid claim to make.